nginxinc/nginx-gateway-fabric/deploy/helm-chart/README.md

    kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v0.7.1/standard-install.yaml
    ```

-1. Create the nginx-gateway Namespace:

-    ```
-    kubectl create ns nginx-gateway
-    ```

 ### Installing the Chart from local

-To install the chart with the release name my-release (my-release is the name that you choose) into the nginx-gateway
+To install the chart with the release name `my-release` (`my-release` is the name that you choose) into the nginx-gateway
-namespace:
+namespace (with optional `--create-namespace` flag - omit if the namespace already exists):

 ```
-helm install my-release ./deploy/helm-chart -n nginx-gateway
+helm install my-release ./deploy/helm-chart --create-namespace -n nginx-gateway
 ```

 ### Uninstalling the Chart